Welcome to my review of Ian Pribyl’s ‘From Nothing’ Kindle book!

-My best guess is you’re either a member of the FIMP fam or have heard of Ian Pribyl’s ‘From Nothing’ book via somebody’s recommendation, right?
+My best guess is you’re either a member of the FIMP fam or have heard of Mr. Pribyl’s book on the grapevine, right?

 Either way, you couldn’t have picked a more perfect spot to park your ass because you’re about to get the lowdown from someone who’s bought and read Ian’s masterpiece from cover-to-cover.